track-asia/trackasia-native/README.md

 3. Sync gradle and rebuild your app

-*Note: Trackasia by default ships with the proprietary Google Play Location Services.
+*Note: TrackAsia by default ships with the proprietary Google Play Location Services.
 If you want to avoid pulling proprietary dependencies into your project, you can exclude Google Play Location Services as follows:*
 ```gradle
     implementation ('io.github.track-asia:android-sdk:<version>') {
         exclude group: 'com.google.android.gms'